-- 1. Follow the procedure in before working inside your computer.

-- 2. Remove the microSD-card.

-- 3. Enter the service mode.
+- 1. Follow the procedure in Before working inside your computer. - 2.
+Remove the base cover. - 3.
+Remove the 3-cell battery or the 4-cell battery, whichever applicable.

-- 4. Remove the base cover.

 i NOTE: When the coin-cell battery is removed, it clears the CMOS settings.